 Questions to individual Do you sometimes stand?
-H Show me or explain to r Category 3 may or may not i me how you do this Score Scoring Options Additional Information 0 Able to stand briefly either independently or using arms for support or with support of a person A score of 0 will include those able to stand independently even briefly with or without support - the two boxes here allow us to 0 Able to stand with knees supported, as when using braces capture those who can stand for short periods without altering the original scoring procedure 1 Able to stand with knees and hips supported, as when using standing aids Standing aid is a rollator, frame or table which gives knee and hip support 2 Able to stand with full body support (trunk-hips- knees) This would include such things a tilt table, standing frame with trunk support or in a wheelchair with standing function.
+How do you do this?
+Category 3 may or may not include contractures Score Scoring Options Additional Information 0 Able to stand briefly either independently or using arms for support or with support of a person A score of 0 will include those able to stand independently even briefly with or without support - the two boxes here allow us to 0 Able to stand with knees supported, as when using braces capture those who can stand for short periods without altering the original scoring procedure 1 Able to stand with knees and hips supported, as when using standing aids Standing aid is a rollator, frame or table which gives knee and hip support 2 Able to stand with full body support (trunk-hips-knees) This would include such things a tilt table, standing frame with trunk support or in a wheelchair with standing function.
 3 Unable to be stood